MicrosoftDocs/memdocs/memdocs/intune/developer/app-wrapper-prepare-ios.md

 To review the existing entitlements of a signed app and provisioning profile:

-1. Find the .ipa file and change its the extension to .zip.
+1. Find the .ipa file and change its extension to .zip.

 2. Expand the .zip file.
 This will produce a Payload folder containing your .app bundle.